PowerMeep/Minecraft-Modpack-Generator/README.md

 This project generates goal-oriented modpacks for Minecraft.

-This version is a very early iteration.
-It's basically a proof of concept.
+For the moment, this only supports the Curseforge API and Forge mods.

 ## How it works
+### It's All About the Layers
+**Layers** are a collection of mods that and configurations that have a high compatibility and serve a specific theme.
+They are applied one at a time to create the final output.

+Each layer on its own should result in a valid "modpack", even if that pack only ends up being one mod.

-### Challenges
+### Generation
 First, a **Challenge** is chosen.
-A challenge is composed of **Layers** and **Sidequests**.
-The challenge dictates how the modpack will be constructed and what the goal of the pack will be.

-The final modpack will have a name, description, a modloader, a version, and a list of mods.

-Noteably, there will only ever be one village or terrain mod.

-### Scenarios
-The **Scenario** is the setting of the challenge.

-### Layers
-**Layers** are a collection of mods that and configurations that have a high compatibility and serve a specific theme.

-### Sidequests
-**Sidequests** are smaller goals that players will try to complete alongside the main **Challenge** goal.
+The challenge represents the goal that the players will try to achieve over the duration of this modpack.
-They may provide **Layers** of their own.

-Some **Sidequests** require to know the list of players beforehand.
-This is needed to generate player-specific configurations.

-### Compats
-**Compats** are extra mods or configs that are activated by the presence of two other mods.
+Several challenges support a number of **Scenarios**.
+These function as the setting that the challenge takes place in.

+Once the **Challenge** and **Scenario** are chosen, there is enough information to select the most compatible version of Minecraft and the mod loader.
+Any layers that are not compatible with this selection are dropped.

+Now that the core is in place, we can randomly add up to 3 supported **Sidequests**.
+These are like a little extra spice to add some more flavor to the overall experience.
+Some sidequests can generate player-specific configurations if a list of players is provided before the pack generation.

+Lastly, one final pass is made for **Compats**, which are extra layers that are applied if the conditions are met.
+These just serve to create better integration between other things that are present.

 ## Roadmap